rodrigoFerreir/rodrigoFerreir/README.md

 - 🔭 I’m currently working at [SONDA it]

-- 📘 Software Engineering and Development, Data ananlitic at Python, Kafta, among other fads
+- 📘 Software Engineering and Development, Data ananlitic at Python, Kafka, among other fads

 <br><br>